ioBroker/ioBroker.docs/docs/en/admin/instances.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/instances.md
-hash: UoGLmTCoECn4hXH3ZdHdTGnXR2yC6U/6IeuOooI7o5A=
+hash: ryoo5q50Xq8cxSezNgJU212bACYAHiFSrZdXotHE6us=
 ---
 The instances already installed on the Adapter tab are listed here and can be configured accordingly.

 ## The title line
 in the title line there are icons for the most important processes.
 There is context help for each icon.
-Simply stay on the icon with the mouse for a while.
+To do this, simply hold the mouse on the icon for a while.
 There is also information about the load on the server.

 ![The icons in the title bar](../../de/admin/media/ADMIN_Instanzen_numbers.png)

 The icons in detail:

 ### 1 - Refresh the view
-If instances that have just been created are not visible, clicking this icon will help bring the status of the page up to date.
+If instances that have just been created are not visible, clicking this icon helps to bring the status of the page up to date.

-### 2 - Switch on administrator mode
+### 2 - Turn on administrator mode
 When you select this icon, additional columns for configuring the instances are displayed (toggle function).
 Information on this in the section on page content.

 ### 3 - Show only instances of the selected host